mechmotum/skijumpdesign/docs/install.rst

 Installation
 ============

-skijumpdesign can be installed via several tools.
+skijumpdesign can be installed using several tools.
 Below are recommended options, in order of the developers' preference.

 conda